fagan2888/Gitbook_QuantInterview_HB/questions-about-you.md

 * Why you are looking for a new role/Why left previous rold
   * positive side
     * more challenges, next level \( after learning..., next is to learn ... - learning starts from copying\), business model difference
-    * long term goal and principles - where you can add more values
+    * long term goal, motivation and principles - where you can add more values
     * build more new things, more entrepreneur role
     * software engineering skills \(reusable code\) + modeling skills
   * negative side